 “The target asteroid contains a record of the conditions when the solar system first formed, so you can think of 1999 RQ36 as a time capsule,” said Beth Ellen Clark, associate professor of physics at Ithaca College and the OSIRIS-REx Mission Asteroid Scientist.
 “Studying the samples will improve our understanding of how the planets formed and provide insights into the formation of prebiotic organic compounds needed for the origin of life.
 Also, because 1999 RQ36 crosses the Earth’s orbit every 1.2 years, OSIRIS-REx will give us data to help refine the asteroid’s orbit and devise strategies to mitigate possible impacts between Earth and other celestial bodies.”

 OSIRIS-REx will marshal the expertise of scientists from 14 colleges and universities as well as the Goddard Space Flight Center, Lockheed Martin Space Systems Company, the Johnson Space Center and other organizations.
 The mission is the third in NASA’s New Frontier Program.
 The first was launched in 2006 and will fly by the Pluto-Charon system in 2014.
 The other launched in 2011 and will orbit Jupiter to conduct the first studies of the giant planet’s atmosphere and interior.

 For more information, contact Keith Davis, assistant director of media relations, at (607) 274-1153 or firstname.lastname@example.org.

-Originally published in Media Relations: Leader of NASA's First Mission to Retrieve Asteroid Samples will Speak at Ithaca College.
+Originally published in IC News: Leader of NASA's First Mission to Retrieve Asteroid Samples will Speak at Ithaca College.